bloom-works/handbook/sections/how-we-show-up.md

 ## Your work from home setup

-We expect that everyone at Bloom will have a functional, quiet workspace that supports focus for you and the people you’re meeting with  (which is why we have a **INTERNAL LINK TK** [remote work stipend](#heading=h.po2w7dxbjir) to help you get set up).
+We expect that everyone at Bloom will have a functional, quiet workspace that supports focus for you and the people you’re meeting with  (which is why we have a [remote work stipend](/pay-and-benefits/#remote-work-stipend) to help you get set up).

 For client meetings, make sure your background is neat or consider using a virtual background.
 If your space is temporarily noisy, use headphones and use mute to reduce the impact on your meetings.